 In Hawaii, all drivers are required to have two types of coverage.
 The first is Personal Injury Protection (PIP) and the second is liability coverage.
 Each has a minimum level of coverage required.

 PIP coverage is required at a minimum level of $10,000.
-This coverage pays for medical costs, rehabilitation, and other costs after an accident that aren’t covered by medical insurance or other coverage.
+This coverage pays for medical costs, rehabilitation, and other costs after an accident that isn’t covered by medical insurance or other coverage.
 PIP pays costs for you and any passengers in your vehicle.

 Liability coverage is required in two parts: